-Sumbawa scuba diving is often mistakenly overlooked as just a convenient port of call onto the better dive sites that are further to the east.
+Sumbawa scuba diving is often mistakenly overlooked as just a covenient port of call onto the better dive sites that are further to the east.
 However, Sumbawa has its own vast schools of numerous triggerfish, butterflyfish, reef sharks and tunas in the deep walled sections.
-Also macro sightings of blue-ringed octopus, clown frogfish and nudibranchs are common.
+Also macro sightings of blue-ringed octopus, clown frogfish and nudibranchs.

-Angel Reef at Moyo Island in the east of Sumbawa is a colourful contrast to the dark surrounds of the muck dive sites.
+Angel Reef at Moyo Island is a colourful contrast to the dark surrounds of the muck dive sites.
 Here the current takes you along a vibrant vertical wall festooned with sponges and soft corals.
 The visibility is usually very good so watch out in the blue for hunting pelagic fish and reef sharks as they race past you.

 Allied to this are the topside visual attractions of volcanoes and bat colonies, and you’ll soon have enough reasons to plunge deep and explore the underwater tapestry of Sumbawa.

-Great for: Small animals, visibility, walls, drift dives and snorkeling
+Great for: Small animals, visibility, wall diving, drift dives and snorkeling

 Not so great for: Wrecks and non-diving activities